11 Incredible Things to do in La Fortuna, Costa Rica’s Adventure Capital

 Things To Do in La Fortuna, Costa Rica

-Whether you’re a photographer, adrenaline junkie, or just an outdoor lover, there’s so many amazing adventures to be had in La Fortuna, Costa Rica.
+Whether you’re a photographer, adrenaline junkie, or just an outdoor lover, La Fortuna has so many adventures to include in your Costa Rica itinerary.
+Here are 14 incredible things to do in La Fortuna.

 1. Catarata del Toro

-Catarata del Toro is an ecological reserve, tucked away in the lush rainforests of the Central Valley about an hour and a half southeast of La Fortuna, with some of the most magnificent waterfalls in the country.
-I’m including it first because, if you have a rental car, it’s a great detour on your way from the San Jose Airport to La Fortuna.
+Catarata del Toro is an ecological reserve, tucked away in the lush rainforests of the Central Valley, with some of the most magnificent waterfalls in Costa Rica.
+I’m including it first because, if you have a rental car, it’s located about an hour and a half southeast of La Fortuna and is a perfect pitstop as you make your way from San Jose to La Fortuna.

 Woman standing in front of Catarata del Toro near La Fortuna, Costa Rica

-There’s no public transport or tours here, so this is really only accessible if you have a rental car or are willing to take a (very expensive) taxi.
+There’s no public transport or tours from La Fortuna that go to Catarata del Toro, so this is really only accessible if you have a rental car or are willing to take a (very expensive) taxi.
 That being said, if you have the flexibility to go here, I’d highly recommend it.

-Given its remoteness, you basically get the waterfalls to yourself, it’s one of the most beautiful places I’ve ever been, and there’s SO much to see and do on the property.
+Given its remoteness, you basically get the waterfalls to yourself.
+And beyond the lack of crowds, there’s SO much to see and do on the property.
 In fact, my husband, Justin, and I arrived at the property around 9:30 AM and barely saw a fraction of its sights before we had to start driving back to La Fortuna around 4 PM!

 If you wanna learn more, we wrote a whole post about everything you need to know about Catara del Toro.